 When Lmod sees changes to \$MODULEPATH it immediately checks to see whether all the currently loaded modules should still be loaded.
-This means that setting CC with a pushenv() before modifying and not the other way around.

-\$MODULEPATH is unsafe.
+This means that setting CC with a pushenv() before modifying \$MODULEPATH is unsafe.
 The correct way to modify \$MODULEPATH is in the beginning of the modulefile.
 So for the gcc modulefile you might have: